massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

        * true in case the server is accessed using an IP (also from the router)
        * and the certificate can not be checked.
        *
       * As a rule of thumb: if the provider server resides externally respected the
        * reseller instance leave "false", so SSL certificates are checked.
        * If the provider server is on the same host of the reseller,
        * then usually its address is resolved
        * to an internal IP and then the SSL certificate can not be checked, so
        * use "true".
        */
-      function isCertificateWithDedicatedIP()
+      function skipSSLCertificateVerify()
       {
           return false;
       }
     }